Classic Cartoon Favorites

-Walt Disney's Classic Cartoon Favorites is a series of DVDs by Walt Disney Home Entertainment.
+Walt Disney’s Classic Cartoon Favorites is a series of DVDs by Walt Disney Home Entertainment.
 Each release would feature around one hour of Disney animated short films, grouped by a starring character or a theme.
 It is based on the original Walt Disney Cartoon Classics line of videotapes of the 1980s.
 As opposed to the chronological nature of the Walt Disney Treasures line, each release would feature various cartoons in no particular order.
 The series featured a total of four waves of releases, between January 11, 2005 and April 11, 2006.
-Another very similar line was Walt Disney's Funny Factory.
+Another similar line was Walt Disney's Funny Factory.

 Releases

 Wave One

 The first wave of four releases came on January 11, 2005.
 Each release focuses on a particular character, or pair of characters.

 Volume 1: Starring Mickey

 All of the shorts on here feature Mickey Mouse.